-Similarly to the web trading platform, we tested Flatex's mobile trading platform that is for stock, ETF, bond, and mutual fund trading.
+Similarly to the web trading platform, we tested the Flatex mobile trading platform which is for stock, ETF, bond and mutual fund trading.

-Flatex's mobile trading platform is available both on iOS and Android, we tested it on Android.
+Flatex's mobile app is available on iOS and Android; we tested it on Android.

-For this reason, we gave the mobile trading platform 4 stars instead of 3 which we gave to WebFiliae on the web.
-Why is that?
-We value user-friendliness higher when it comes to a mobile platform than a web platform.
+For this reason, we gave the mobile trading platform 4 stars instead of the three-star rating we gave to WebFiliale on the web, because we value user-friendliness higher when it comes to mobile platforms.

 Desktop trading platform